kelvinlawson/pykaraoke/README.txt

 Windows users can install PyKaraoke by simply downloading and running the installer executable.
 This installs all prerequisite libraries, and adds icons in your start menu to run PyKaraoke.

+If you prefer, you may choose to build the Windows version from source.
+We will assume you are familiar with the steps involved for installing a Python distribution from source on Windows; they are similar to those for the Linux installation, below.
+You will need to download and unpack the SDL source distribution to a known place (for instance, in the same directory with PyKaraoke, under the name like "SDL-1.2.11", and you need to tell Python where that place is, with the --include-dirs and --library-dirs option to setup.py, like this:

+# python setup.py install --include-dirs=SDL-1.2.11/include --library_dirs=SDL-1.2.11/lib

 ---------------------------------------------------------------------------